charmoniumQ/PROBE/docs/benchmark_suite/README.md

 Computational provenance has many potential applications, including the following [@pimentelSurveyCollectingManaging2019]:
 1. **Caching**.
 A black-box system that captures provenance knows what inputs affect the output for each process, so it knows which processes to re-execute without a user-supplied dependency graph programmer, as in traditional Make.
 [DSK: I think of caching as knowing what not to re-execute, aka memoization.
 What you describe here is more checkpointing to me.
 They are related...]
 2. **Comprehension**.
-Provenance data helps the user understand, debug, document, and check compliance of workflows.
-[DSK: check compliance doesn't make sense to me]
+Provenance data helps the user understand, debug, and document workflows.
 3. **Management**.
 Provenance data can help catalog, label, and recall experimental results based on the input parameters.
 4. **Reproducibility**.
 A description of the inputs and processes used to generate a specific output can aid manual and automatic reproduction of that output[^"Reproduction", in the ACM sense, where a **different team** uses the **same artifacts** to generate the output artifact [@acminc.staffArtifactReviewBadging2020].].